-It’s been eight years since I wrapped up my breast reconstruction project.
-Reflecting about this, I decided to write a letter to plastic surgeons everywhere sharing 14 things I would like them to better understand, and I’m pretty sure others like me would as well.
-Not that most plastic surgeons don’t already understand these things, but there is always an opportunity for better understanding, right?
+This post is an open letter to plastic surgeons everywhere sharing 14 things breast cancer patients want you to better understand.
+Not that most don’t already understand these things, but there is always an opportunity for better understanding, right?

 Dear Plastic Surgeons (who do breast reconstruction) everywhere:

 It is not meant to criticize or suggest you don’t already know these things.
-It’s meant to reinforce what you likely already know, but perhaps could use a reminder about from time to time.
+It’s meant to reinforce what you likely already know, but perhaps could use a reminder about.
 So here goes.

 Btw, this list is in random order because it was written as thoughts came into my head, and I did not change them around.

 14 Things Your Breast Cancer Patients Would Like You to Better Understand About Breast Reconstruction